FREE PREVIEW

 What will I learn in this free course?

-You'll learn: (1) Why the traditional junior developer path is broken, (2) The difference between code writer and system thinker approaches, (3) How to design Instagram-like features by systematically mapping 5 requirements to 5 building blocks, (4) Requirements-to-architecture decision-making that makes you AI-safe, (5) The complete transformation path through the 4-course series.
+You'll learn: (1) Why the traditional path to system thinking is broken, (2) The difference between code writer and system thinker approaches, (3) How to design Instagram-like features by systematically mapping 5 requirements to 5 building blocks, (4) Requirements-to-architecture decision-making that sets you apart, (5) The complete transformation path through the 4-course series.

 Do I need to register or pay anything?